WHSS

-WHSS "Sacred Heart Radio" (89.5 FM) is an FM radio station in Hamilton, Ohio, United States, broadcasting with an effective radiated power of 190 watts.
+WHSS (89.5 FM) is a radio station in Hamilton, Ohio, United States, broadcasting with an effective radiated power of 190 watts.
 During the decades WHSS was owned and operated by the Hamilton City School District, it played an Alternative format.
-In 2010, under new ownership, the station is now simulcasting religious talk programming from WNOP.
+In 2010, under Sacred Heart Radio ownership, the station simulcasted religious talk programming from WNOP.
+In 2023, it was sold to Spyrex Communications, Inc. and began simulcasting classic rock-formatted WMWX.